 Then just like these Jam Thumbprint Breakfast Cookies, which are similar to the classic thumbprint cookies, when they are nearly done baking just make a little indentation with your thumb and instead of boring old jam, well, you got it… marshmallows!
 Yay!

 Flourless Fluffernutter Cookies Recipe Tips…

-- You can use regular or natural peanut butter in these flourless peanut butter cookies, but with naturally peanut butter they will be slightly more crumbly, but with a stronger peanut butter flavor.
+- You can use regular or natural peanut butter in these flourless peanut butter cookies, but with natural peanut butter they will be slightly more crumbly, but with a stronger peanut butter flavor.

 - A cookie scoop helps ensure your cookies are all the same size and a sheet of parchment on your cookie sheet will keep them from sticking.
 This is especially helpful if you do use natural peanut butter.

 - Roll the dough tightly into a ball and press down with the pads of your fingers slightly.
 Flattening them ensures they spread just the right amount.